Halloween horrors at the Westgate Museum

 Visitors are invited to experience the spine-chilling, nerve-jangling atmosphere of the Westgate Museum at the spookiest time of the year.

-From Saturday 26 October to Thursday 31 October the creepy Westgate will be decorated for Halloween, and young visitors will be challenged to stay long enough to complete the Halloween Horrors Spotter Quiz.
-Can you find the scary rats hidden around the Westgate chamber before they find you?
+From Saturday 25 to Friday 31 October the creepy Westgate will be open and decorated for Halloween, and young visitors will be challenged to stay long enough to complete the Halloween Horrors Spotter Quiz.
+Can you find scary bats hidden around the Westgate chamber before they find you?

-On Halloween itself, Thursday 31 October, from 1pm until 5pm, children and their parents are invited to drop in to the Westgate’s ancient upper chamber and make their very own red-eyed scuttling rats to take away.
+On Halloween itself, Thursday 31 October, from 1pm until 5pm, children and their parents are invited to drop in to the Westgate’s ancient upper chamber and make their very own flapping bats to take away.

-Robin Iles, Winchester City Council’s Museums Education Officer said:
+Robin Iles, Museum Education Officer at Winchester City Council, said:

-As it is Halloween, the Westgate will be open to the public from Monday to Thursday during half-term week.
-The Halloween Horrors theme is sure to appeal to local families looking for something free and fun to do together in a spooky setting.
+As it is Halloween, the Westgate will be open to the public from Monday to Friday during half-term week.
+We hope the Halloween Horrors theme will appeal to local families looking for something free and fun to do together in a spooky setting.

-Halloween Horrors at the Westgate is on Saturday 26 October 10am - 5pm, Sunday 27 October noon – 5pm, Monday 28 October to Thursday 31 October, 10am-5pm.
-The Halloween make-and-take on Thursday 31 October is from 1pm – 5pm.
+You can visit Halloween Horrors at the Westgate on Saturday 25 October 10am - 5pm, Sunday 26 noon – 5pm, Monday 27 to Friday 31 10am-5pm.
+The Halloween make-and-take on Friday 31 October is from 1pm to 5pm.